convex-optima/network_mgt_roadmap/README.md

 - Presentation and critical thinking: 20 points.
 Be prepared to present your approach during the interview.
 There is no need for a fancy PPT, just organize your thoughts in a spreadsheet or any format of your choice.

 ## Submission Instructions ✅
-Please submit your work by email your exercise to PIC HR.
+Please submit your work by email to PIC HR.

 ## Folder Structure